After Supreme Court immunity ruling, Biden draws sharp contrast with Trump on obeying rule of law

 The president told the crowd he was ready for another sit-down with Stern, saying: “I had a great time on his show.
 And I’m actually going to take a chance in going back.”

 The Democratic National Committee and Biden's campaign, meanwhile, kept up damage control, holding an evening finance call.
-Over the weekend, they held calls with donors and one with dozens of committee members across the country — some of the most influential members of the party.
-They offered a rosy assessment of the path forward and gave no opportunity for others on the call to ask questions.
+Over the weekend, they held a call with dozens of committee members across the country where they offered a rosy assessment of the path forward and gave no opportunity to ask questions.

 Multiple committee members on the weekend call, most granted anonymity to talk about the private discussion, described feeling like they were being asked to ignore a serious predicament.